Maharashtra Govt formation: Shiv Sena-NCP-Congress alliance to meet Governor today

 The three parties on Thursday finalised the draft of the Common Minimum Programme for the alliance.

 Many are raising eyebrows over the Congress and the Shiv Sena being part of the same alliance.
-Ideologically, the Sena and Congress and at the two ends of the spectrum.
+Ideologically, the Sena and Congress and at the opposite ends of the spectrum.
 In fact, Congress was a little reluctant to be in the same alliance as Shiv Sena.
 NCP chief Sharad Pawar is likely to meet Congress president Sonia Gandhi on Sunday in New Delhi.

 Reports say that Sonia Gandhi was all that keen for the alliance but the state leaders wanted the alliance to form the government.